BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 This report is intended to help others bypass the morass that IELR(1) implementation turned out to be in the context of Hocc.
-My initial intention regarding IELR(1) was to demonstrate that it has no practical utility relative to PGM(1), but careful rereading of the IELR(1) paper convinced me otherwise.
+My initial intention regarding IELR(1) was to demonstrate that it has no practical utility relative to PGM LR(1), but careful rereading of the IELR(1) paper convinced me otherwise.
 Full understanding was elusive, and the Hocc implementation is in large part a re-invention given the benefits of an imperfectly understood paper and an existence proof in the form of Bison.